17 Miles - Short Rain-Drenched Ride To Globe; Meeting Mike Cisneros - February 19, 2017

 a team that goes out and gives food, toiletries, free haircuts and pretty much anything to the poor.

-It all started with Mike -- growing up poor and hungry as a child in Juarez, Mexico -- being able to see people on the street
+It all started with Mike -- growing up poor and hungry as a child in Juarez, Mexico -- seeing people on the streets of Phoenix

-and having an intuition that told him they were poor and/or hungry.
+and having an intuition that they were poor and/or hungry.
 He'd boldly go out and meet a need.
 He'd buy a kid a pair of sneakers.

 He'd give food to someone who looked like they needed it.
 He'd give bottled drinks to homeless people.

-Soon, people were helping him and it turned into a growing charity.
+Soon, people were helping hime and it turned into a growing charity.

 Mike even made the news once on